Gainford on Tees

 Piercebridge is situated at the point where the old Roman road called Dere Street crossed the River Tees.
 This road ran north from the Roman military headquarters at York well up into the valley of the Tweed in the present Scottish Borders.

-The fort at Piercebridge was perhaps of particular strategic importance as not only did it guard a river crossing but it was likely located in the heartland of the Brigantes tribe who were closely associated with this area.
+Piercebridge fort was perhaps of particular strategic importance as not only did it guard a river crossing but was likely located in the heartland of the Brigantes tribe closely associated with this area.

-The Brigantes were the largest tribe in Roman Britain (in fact a conferation of tribes) with territory extending over large areas of what is now Yorkshire, Durham, Cumbria and southern Northumberland.
+The Brigantes, the largest tribe in Roman Britain, forming a confederation of tribes with territory extending over large areas of what is now Yorkshire, Durham, Cumbria and southern Northumberland.
 Celtic or Welsh speaking tribes like the Brigantes were the native inhabitants of Britain many centuries before Anglo-Saxons or Vikings made Britain their home.

-South west of Piercebridge can be seen one of the most significant remains associated with the Brigantes at a place called Stanwick St John in North Yorkshire.
-Here we find the ancient earthworks of a Brigantian camp from which the tribe fought the Romans at the Battle of Scotch Corner in 71AD.
+Under three miles south west of Piercebridge can be seen one of the most significant remains associated with the Brigantes at Stanwick St John in North Yorkshire.
+Here we find the ancient earthworks of a huge Brigantian ‘hill fort’ (strangely in a low-lying setting) from which the tribe under Venutius fought the Romans before AD 73 during the Roman conquest of Britain.